newsuk/times-components/packages/slice/README.md

 This should not apply in the following scenarios:

 * Any homepage slices
-* When article page template is missing a lead image
+* When the article page is missing it's lead image